All about the menopause

 Myth #2: You’ll definitely gain weight during the menopause

 Not everyone experiences menopause weight gain.
 If you do, there are things you can do to help.
-It’s really important to make sure you’re eating healthy, nutritious foods and exercising regularly, which will help with balancing your hormones, as well as any weight gain.
+It’s really important to make sure you’re eating healthy, nutritious foods and exercising regularly.
+This will help protect against heart disease, which is more common in postmenopausal women due to lack of oestrogen.

 Myth #3: You’ll get weak bones during the menopause

-You may develop osteoporosis as a result of menopause and ageing, but this does not apply to everyone.
-And having osteoporosis does not mean you will break your bones but there is an increased risk.
+You may develop osteoporosis due to the menopause and ageing, but this doesn’t apply to everyone.
+And having osteoporosis doesn’t mean you’ll break your bones – just that there’s an increased risk.

-You can reduce your risk of osteoporosis by exercising regularly and focusing on weight-bearing and resistance exercise.
-You could also eat more calcium-rich foods, like leafy green veggies, dried fruit, tofu and yoghurt.
-Footnote [3]
+You can reduce the risk of osteoporosis by exercising regularly and focusing on weight-bearing and resistance exercise.
+You can also eat more calcium-rich foods, like leafy greens, dried fruit, tofu, and yoghurt, as well as foods rich in vitamin-D, like oily fish, eggs, and liver.
+Vitamin-D supplements are also effective.
+Footnote [4]

 Next article